KnowThePepper

 Flavor notes: sweet and mild.

-Friggitello Nutrition Facts & Health Benefits
+Friggitello Nutrition Facts & Serving Context

 A 100g serving of raw friggitello delivers roughly 20-25 calories, making it one of the lightest vegetables by caloric density.
 Like most sweet peppers, it provides a solid dose of vitamin C - typically 80-100mg per 100g - along with meaningful amounts of vitamin B6 and folate.